 Since 2017, the Chinese government has been engaged in a harsh crackdown in Xinjiang, with around one million Uyghurs and other ethnic and religion minorities being detained in internment camps.

-By 2018, China had more than 1 billion 4G users, accounting for 40% of the world's total; and by late 2018, China had started large-scale and commercial 5G trials.
+By 2018, China had more than 1 billion 4G users, accounting for 40% of world's total, and had started large-scale and commercial 5G trials.

-By the end of 2018, China's BeiDou satellite navigation system was offering global services.
+By the end of 2018, China's BeiDou satellite navigation system began offering global services.

-In 2018, China Telecom served more than 145 million broadband subscribers and 300 million mobile users; China Unicom had about 300 million subscribers; and China Mobile had 925 million users.
+In 2018, China Mobile, China Unicom and China Telecom were the three large providers of mobile and internet in China.
+China Telecom alone served more than 145 million broadband subscribers and 300 million mobile users; China Unicom had about 300 million subscribers; and China Mobile had 925 million users.
 Combined, the three operators had over 3.4 million 4G base-stations in China.

 In 2018, the top three airlines in China, Air China, China Southern Airlines, and China Eastern Airlines, collectively made up 71% of the market.